-The wood material used to make your speaker box would determine how good it will sound.
+The wood material used to make your speaker box will determine how good it will sound.
 Some recommended materials are Medium-Density Fiberboard and Baltic Birch Plywood.

 Use A Thicker Speaker Wire

-Many speaker owners tend to use electrical extension cords as speaker wires for their sub and speaker box. while this is an okay and cheap budget system, it doesn’t work as much when you are sending a 1000 watt RMS through it.
+Many speaker owners tend to use electrical extension cords as speaker wires for their sub and speaker boxes. while this is an okay and cheap budget system, it doesn’t work as much when you are sending a 1000-watt RMS through it.

 They contain copper wire strands that cannot take the current and this doesn’t help for the best audio quality.